-Before you start your PR campaign, you will need a few things to ensure that journalists look favourably on your business and that you can truly harness all the beneficial effects of positive press.
+Before you start your PR campaign, you will need a few things to ensure that journalists look favorably on your business and that you can truly harness all the beneficial effects of positive press.
 First and foremost, you need a website to receive traffic from any positive press.
-On your website, you need to identify your brand and business as industry leaders and innovative thinkers within your field.
+On your website, you need to identify your brand as an industry leader and innovative thinker within your field.

-In this sense, you should create a blog that sets you apart from other businesses in the same field and produces content that is valuable to your readers.
-If a journalist takes a look at your website and can see that you know what you are talking about, they are likely to paint you in a better light when the time comes to get down to the nitty gritty.
+To this end, you should create a blog that sets you apart from other businesses in the same field and produces content that is valuable to your readers.
+If a journalist takes a look at your website and can see that you know what you are talking about, they are likely to paint you in a better light when it’s time to get down to the nitty gritty.

 On the other hand, just because you create the content doesn’t necessarily mean that you are publishing the content.
-Indeed, writing guest articles on a variety of blogs that focus on the industry and market your business lays within singles you out not only as an entrepreneur, but as an intrepid expert on the subject, and can create network links that will become all the more important further down the line.
+Indeed, writing guest articles on a variety of blogs that focus on your niche singles you out not only as an entrepreneur, but as an intrepid expert on the subject.
+With a good guest posting strategy, you can create network links that will become all the more important further down the line.

 Furthermore, having a recognizable name in the industry will win over journalists and back up your business when you release your product.
 An identifiable name gives your audience something to believe in and helps you convince journalists and ultimately reassure venture capitalist firms.
 Within your own content, make sure you tell your story, sell yourself and establish yourself as an innovative thinker and expert in the industry.

-Takeaway – Use your blog to connect with readers and create a favourable image for the company.
+Takeaway – Use your blog to connect with readers and create a favorable image for the company.

 2) Target a Trend and Expose it

-Ideally, every news article around your product should be telling a larger story.
-Whichever market your product caters for, there will be a current trend or interesting hook which corresponds to that market.
+Ideally, every news article about your product should be telling a larger story.
+Whichever market your product caters to, there will be a current trend or interesting hook that corresponds to that market.
 Identifying and exposing larger stories through product news draws more readers and highlights the importance of your product.

-For example, if your product is an innovative home solar energy system, you should expand on market trends, especially the rise in renewable energies, the numbers of people currently off the national grids in a number of countries and environmental issues as they develop.
-If possible, find an example wherein your product reflects this information in a gripping way.
-Have there been energy blackouts in areas with great sunshine?
+For example, if your product is an innovative home solar energy system, you should expand on market trends.
+It can be especially useful to talk about the rise in renewable energies, the number of people currently off the national grids in a number of countries and environmental issues.
+If possible, find an example where your product reflects this information in a gripping way.
 Are energy prices rising as oil prices inflate?
 It’s well documented that fossil fuels have caused a greenhouse effect, so find those studies and use those numbers.

 Before speaking with the media, producing a press release, or contacting a venture capitalist firm, ask yourself the following questions and make a note of them alongside your business plan:

-- The size of the market your product caters for?
+- What size of market does your product cater for?

 - How fast is the market growing, and what numbers do you have to back this up?